 You could spend a ton of cash on advertising but if your website isn’t professional or is missing key elements, your advertising will be worthless.
 Spend money on the best website you can afford before spending money on driving traffic and potential clients to it.

-With education and experience come confidence.
+With education and experience comes confidence.
 In the beginning, do everything you can to learn.
 Investing in yourself is the best investment you will make.
-This website has over 500 free articles, low-cost courses, tools to run your wedding planning business, and personalized coaching offerings.
+If you don’t invest in yourself, why should a potential client invest in you?

 If you struggle with self-confidence in your life, here are three resources to help you:

-- How to gain confidence article from Live Bold and Bloom
+- How to Gain Confidence When You Feel Insecure from Live Bold and Bloom